 11. Share information: If you’re not connecting with donors, odds are you’re communicating with the public you serve.
 You can use texting as a way to share important tips and information with them, like locations of soup kitchens or healthy eating tips for life in a food desert.

-If you’re looking for a little more inspiration, here are some of our super nonprofit partners who are using texting to do some pretty cool stuff!
+If you’re looking for a little more inspiration, here are some other of our super nonprofit partners who are using texting to do some pretty cool stuff!

 - How Filmraiser Uses Texts And Movies To Raise Money For Causes Around The World